BoghosYouseef/BSP04-Semester5/README.txt

 --------------------------------------------------
 	-----{DynamicSystem.cma}-----
 Required environment to activate and run this program is contained in a zip file named vam.zip Unzip and run the file vam.bat for Windows.
-Run java.sh  for Linux.
+Run vam.sh  for Linux. steps to run:
+	1- run the vam.bat or vam.sh.
+	2- click on "Program" button at the top left corner.
+	3- choose the DynamicSystem.cma to be opened.
+	4- after the program is loaded click "Run" button, next to the "Program" button in the top left corner.

+now the animation showing how the program is working should start.
 ----------------------------------------------------
 	-----{recursive_dynamic_system.m}-----
 Required environment to activate and run this program is matlab environment provided by mathworks.